Multidisciplinary Rapid Access Diagnostic Centre

 Can I bring someone with me?

 With your consent, you can choose to have additional persons on the call or if your appointment is face-to-face you can bring one family member to the clinic.

 When will I get my appointment?

 You will be contacted by phone within 48 hours of being referred by your GP to arrange an appointment.
 This appointment should be within seven days of receipt of your referral.
 It is very important that you attend the appointment.
-If you are not able to attend, please call 07917814511 or 02035946949 between 9am and 5pm, Monday to Friday.
+If you are not able to attend, please call 07715 805 112 between 8:30am and 4:30pm, Monday to Friday.